KWHY: KADY-TV

-Under Huddy ownership, the station returned to local news for the first time in several years with the 1993 introduction of Ventura County News Network (VCNN), a separate venture that shared studio space with and aired programming on KADY.
-The station also became a charter affiliate of UPN when it launched on January 16, 1995, and built more than 200 mi of microwave links to deliver its signal to all cable systems in the Santa Barbara market.
+Under Huddy ownership, the station returned to local news for the first time since 1989 with the 1993 introduction of Ventura County News Network (VCNN), a separate venture that shared studio space with and aired programming on KADY.
+VCNN was a joint venture with cable company Jones Intercable.
+The station also became a charter affiliate of UPN when it launched on January 16, 1995; it built more than 200 mi of microwave links to deliver its signal to all cable systems in the Santa Barbara market, adding a translator in Lompoc.

 However, Huddy's management became a financial disaster for the television station.
-Despite promising to offer "the best local news in America", VCNN, unable to rate well due to the way ratings were measured between two media markets in Ventura County and its high costs compared to channel 63's other programs, folded on July 1, 1996.
+Despite promising to offer "the best local news in America", VCNN, unable to perform well due to the way ratings were measured between two media markets in Ventura County and its high costs compared to channel 63's other programs, folded on July 1, 1996.
 By that time, the station was mired in a string of financial problems.
 It was behind on rent to Sterling, who had built the station more than a decade prior and still owned the Oxnard facilities, and narrowly avoided eviction in February, only for a court to ratify his right to foreclose on the station a month later for $4 million.
-Sterling had previously lost a lawsuit earlier for failing to pay monthly rent and a longshot bid at the FCC to have the license transferred back to him.
+Sterling had previously lost a lawsuit for failing to pay monthly rent and a longshot bid at the FCC to have the license transferred back to him.
 On top of all of this and attempts to sell KADY, Huddy suffered a major heart attack in January 1996.

 Fixing the mess

-The messy Huddy era ended with creditors, primarily program providers, forcing the station into bankruptcy and the naming of a court-appointed trustee, John Hyde, in July 1996.
-The situation confronting Hyde was a mess.
-The state of California had designated KADY a "problem employer" due to a spat of claims made to the state labor commission.
+The messy Huddy era ended with creditors, primarily program providers, forcing the station into bankruptcy and the naming of a court-appointed trustee, film executive producer John W. Hyde, in July 1996.
+Hyde worked to repair a station in disarray; the state of California had designated KADY a "problem employer" due to a spate of claims made to the state labor commission, while the bankruptcy judge hearing the case had remarked that testimony about its accounting practices "made [her] skin crawl".

 Within a year, a deal had been reached to buy the station, subject to potential outbidding, with Paxson Communications placing an $8 million bid on KADY in July 1997 as part of its national purchasing spree to build Paxnet.
-At the auction at the end of September, however, a surprise $11 million bid, from media broker Brian Cobb, won out.
+At the auction at the end of September, a surprise $11 million bid, from media broker Brian Cobb, won out.

 Cobb had no immediate plans for what to do with the station.
 However, he soon cast his gaze south.
 Cobb began a $4 million facility upgrade by moving the station's studio facilities from Oxnard to Camarillo and filed to boost the station's power to cover Simi Valley and the Conejo Valley better.
 Another go at local news was made, this time using newscasts produced by Santa Barbara ABC affiliate KEYT-TV, using studio and editing space provided by KADY.
-The station disaffiliated from UPN in 2002.
+The station abruptly disaffiliated from UPN on September 1, 2001.